 1. Enter the account details of your eCommerce system and ESP so data can be pulled from the eCommerce site and stored in the system.

-2. If you want particular data loaded into the subscriber lists on your ESP, configure the corresponding profile fields.
-For example the current cart contents and the first/last name from the registration form on the site.
+2. Configure what data you want loaded into your ESP - for example, the current cart contents and the first/last name from the registration form on the site.

 So that's triggered messaging.
-I suggest that you start with cart abandonment, then add form and browse abandonment, then move on to multi-stage programs.
-There’s lots you can do if you’ve built the right foundations.
-Leverage the data that you've collected to segment and personalize all your emails.
-And finally add dynamic content and offers to all your marketing emails and website.
+To get up and running quickly, you can start with cart abandonment, then add form and browse abandonment, then move on to multi-stage programs.
+There’s a lot you can do if you’ve built the right foundations.
+Leverage the data that you've collected to segment and personalize all your emails, designing different campaigns based on shoppers' preferences and lifecycle stage .
+And finally, add dynamic content and offers to all your marketing emails and website.